Scaramir/maxlight/README.md

 Known bugs: \
+Rotated monitors won't get captured.
+I will re-read how windows passes rotated frames and pass the rotation-mode to the functions.
 Switching from or to a fullscreen mode programm causes an access loss of the variables or stucks in an api-function.
 Restart the Program and switch/'Alt+Tab' back to the game within 5 seconds.
-This accounts to every display mode switch (change of resolution, lockscreen, changing games from window mode to fullscreen, ...).
+This accounts to every display-mode switch (change of resolution, lockscreen, changing games from window mode to fullscreen, ...).

 Porting it to Linux would require a replacement of the AcquireNextFrame() function of the windows desktop duplication api and some other adjustments. \